 I am including here a few images of actual Egyptian loaves that were found in tombs, as well as a few paintings.
 All the material is from the Pharaonic period.
 These are all cultic breads.
 It seems at least some of these shapes were made for thousands of years.
 Very hard to get one’s head around that!
 Or, maybe not.
 We recognize breads from the bakery scene in Pompeii as looking like breads we recognize, so maybe this isn’t so extraordinary.
 The hosts used in the Roman Catholic Church have been the same for over one thousand years.

 It is very open ended this week.
 The ancient Egyptians did make basic flatbreads, of course!
 The images, below, are to inspire you.
 I suggest we work with bread wheat and barley.
-We are trying to see how close we can get to the actual breads, below, or to one of the painted breads.
+Try to see how close we can get to the actual breads, below, or to one of the painted breads.

 If you are milling your own flour, I suggest using three screens: 1000, 600, and 300 microns.
-The 1000 micron will only catch the largest pieces of bran, the 600 should give most of the endosperm, and the 300 micron screen produces white flour.
-Using whole meal is also appropriate for some of the breads, and I am sure that middlings will also have had a place in Egyptian breads.
+The 1000 micron will only catch the largest pieces of bran, the 600 should let pass most of the endosperm, and the 300 micron screen produces white flour.
+Keep the bran and the overtails, the middlings, separate for use in their own bread